0mniteck/u-boot/README.md

 * [ ] Debian based OS already running on an ARM64 CPU

-* [ ] Any size Fat formatted microsd in the /dev/mmcblk1 slot w/ no MBR/GUID
+* [ ] Any size Fat formatted microSD in the /dev/mmcblk1 slot w/ no MBR/GUID

 ## Post-Build